770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 11. Frugality
 a)        Tell me about a time where you thought of a new way to save money for the company.
 b)        Describe a time when you had to manage a budget (or manage time/money/resources/etc.).
 Were you able to get more out of less?

+Jenkins instead of team City, saves money.
+I analyzed the level of effort it would take me and the team to build the same core functionality of the third-party tools, and I included maintenance cost over time.

 c)        Tell me about a time when you had to work with limited time and resources / no resource.

 ## Tell me about a time when you had to work with limited time or resources.